kimsan0622/libx265-android/README.md

     * executable file - x265 (HEVC encoder program)

 ## little tip
 if you want to use cli HEVC encoder program, I recommend that you use static library.
 If you just build it using that I uploaded, it will build the executable file with shared lib.
-But it's inconvinient, because you shoud add the shared library to library path. if you want to build executable file, you can just add simple flag **-DENABLE_SHARED=0** in each build scripts.
+But it's inconvinient, because you shoud add the shared library to library path. if you want to build executable file and use it, you can just add simple flag **-DENABLE_SHARED=0** in each build scripts.
+Of course, file size of executable file is bigger than before; 3.4 Mb(using shared lib) --> 6.5 Mb(using static lib).

 e.g.    build_script/arm64-v8a/build.sh
 ```bash